tdhock/tdhock.github.io/_posts/2019-10-12-tinyverse-intro.md

 ---
 layout: post
 title: Tinyverse
-description: Interesting talks I saw in Toulouse
+description: Complex software dependencies considered harmful
 ---

 Recently I have been working on a new R package